Trapped By Death And Facing Uncertainty, Rohingya Muslims Flee Myanmar

 A report by Human Rights Watch (HRW) said on Tuesday that satellite photos show widespread burning in 10 areas of northern Rakhine since October of last year when clashes between security forces and ARSA insurgents relapsed into a new escalated phase.

 “Unfortunately, what we feared appears to be occurring.
-Decades of persistent and systematic human rights violations, including the very violent security responses to the attacks since October 2016, have almost certainly contributed to the nurturing of violent extremism, with everyone ultimately losing,” Mr. Hussein said in statement.
+Decades of persistent and systematic human rights violations, including the very violent security responses to the attacks since October 2016, have almost certainly contributed to the nurturing of violent extremism, with everyone ultimately losing,” Mr. Hussein said in a statement.

 Rohingya Muslims who somehow made it to Bangladesh reveal the depth of horror they endured during their escape.
 Eyewitness accounts point to a deliberate and systematic targeting of civilians.